revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- A load Balancer is a virtual machine that balances your web application load which could be Http or Https traffic that you are getting in.
-It balances a load of multiple servers so that no web server gets overwhelmed.
+- A load Balancer is a virtual machine that balances your web application load which could be Http or Https traffic that you are getting in.It balances a load of multiple servers so that no web server gets overwhelmed.

 </blockquote>